satustrom/full-stack-open-rest/README.md

 ### Course parts

+[x] Exercises 3.1-3.6: Fetching and deleting phone numbers, creating new contact to phonebook, error handling if tbe number already exists

-- [x] Phone numbers: Exercises 3.1-3.12
+[x] Exercises 3.7-3.8: Logging with morgan

+[x] Exercises 3.9-3.11: Project to Heroku, generate production version of frontend

+[x] Exercises 3.12-3.14: Use MongoDB for phone numbers, fetch all/specific phone numbers, create new one

 ### Frontend

-- From the repository `full-stack-open` you will find frontend side for this project
+From the repository `full-stack-open` you will find frontend side for this project